The art and science of planting, caring for, and maintaining trees.

 Typically students will study the following programmes for two years to develop the skills and knowledge to work in arboriculture.

-In the first year students will study the General and Applied Horticultural Services (Level 3) (Arboriculture).
+In the first year students will study the Applied Horticultural Services (Level 3) (Arboriculture).

 In your second year you will study the New Zealand Certificate in Horticulture Services (Level 4) Arboriculture.